zp4rker/sirah-journal/al-rahiq_al-makhtum/topics/0027-the_battle_of_badr.md

 Subḥānallah, the ratio of the army was 26% muhājirīn, 20% 'Aws and 54% Khazraj.
 I always thought that the muhājirīn would have been the majority but they were merely a quarter.

-al-nabī ﷺ shared a camel with 'Alī and a ṣaḥābī named Marthad ibn Abī Marthad al-Ghanawī raḍiallāhu 'anhumā; this is my first time hearing of him, his father was also a ṣaḥābī and was selected as the flag bearer in one of the pre-Badr campaigns–also someone I had just heard of for the first time, may Allāh forgive me for my ignorance.
+al-nabī ṣallallāhu 'alayhi wa sallam shared a camel with 'Alī and a ṣaḥābī named Marthad ibn Abī Marthad al-Ghanawī raḍiallāhu 'anhumā; this is my first time hearing of him, his father was also a ṣaḥābī and was selected as the flag bearer in one of the pre-Badr campaigns–also someone I had just heard of for the first time, may Allāh forgive me for my ignorance.

 > cut off the nose and ears of the camel, turned its saddle upside down, tore off his own shirt from front and behind...